Benny-API/benny-react-native-sdk/README.md

   environment={EbtBalanceLinkFlowEnvironment.Sandbox}
 />
 ```
-#### Environments
+### Environments
 Set the environment to `EbtBalanceLinkFlowEnvironment.Sandbox` to integrate with the Benny sandbox environment,
 or omit to default to the production environment.

 ### Handling Browser Navigation

-On Android's hardware back press or gesture, the flow will go back if there are previous screens.
+The flow will go back on Android's hardware back press or gesture if there are previous screens.

-### EBT Transfer
+## EBT Transfer

-The Ebt Transfer product is comprised of three flows: EbtTransferLinkCardFlow, EbtTransferBalanceFlow, and the EbtTransferFlow.

-Once a user successfully goes links their Ebt card through the EbtTransferLinkCardFlow and a transfer token is created, the EbtTransferBalanceFlow
+The EBT Transfer product consists of `EbtTransferLinkCardFlow`, `EbtTransferBalanceFlow`, and the `EbtTransferFlow`.
+Once a user successfully links their EBT card through the `EbtTransferLinkCardFlow`, a transfer token is created.
+The transfer token allows for EBT balance checks through the `EbtTransferBalanceFlow` and EBT cash transfers through the `EbtTransferBalanceFlow`.
-and EbtTransferFlow can be used.
-The EbtTransferBalanceFlow is used to check a user's balance.
-The EbtTransferBalanceFlow is used to initiate
-a transfer.

-#### EBT Transfer Link Card Flow
+### Link Card Flow

-##### Integration

-Similar to the Ebt Balance Link Flow, The Ebt Transfer Link Card Flow is contained in a fullscreen component, `EbtTransferLinkCardFlow`, that is initialized with an organization ID and single-use temporary link.
+The `EbtTransferLinkCardFlow` is initialized with an organization ID and a single-use temporary link generated serverside via a call to Benny's API.

-Callbacks (i.e., `onExit` and `onLinkResult`) are responsible for communicating to your app when the user wants to
+Callbacks (i.e., `onExit` and `onLinkResult`) are responsible for communicating to your app when the user wants to exit the flow and when a link result is obtained.
+A
-exit the flow and when a link result is obtained.
-A successful link result returns a transfer token and expiration date for the transfer token.
+successful link result returns a transfer token along with its expiration date.
 A failed link result returns an error message.

 ```typescript jsx
 <EbtTransferLinkCardFlow